Asso-MO5/virtual_micral_n/BUILD.md

 Reasons for exceptions:

-* unused-but-set-variable is some asserts, could be resolved with debug only blocks
 * no-unused-variable, because of string constants not used on the CLI, could be resolved by spliting the headers
 * no-unknown-pragmas, because some pragmas are used for static analysis